 1/ ideas for fighting fire and managing landscapes

 Here is a list of proposals from Friends of the Earth Melbourne.
 These are specific proposals for Victoria.

-Victoria needs a new volunteer remote area fire fighting team, as NSW and Tasmania already have.
+Victoria needs a new volunteer remote area fire fighting team, as NSW, the ACT and Tasmania already have.

 We should be opening up volunteer opportunities for people based in large cities to get involved in firefighting efforts.

 The federal government should establish a national remote area firefighting force which can be deployed as needed across Tasmania and mainland states when World Heritage and National Parks are at risk.
 This was recommended by a Senate inquiry after the devastating fires in Tasmania of 2016.

 With fire seasons getting longer and more intense, we will need more planes and helicopters to fight fire.
 At present, most of these are leased, either within Australia or from overseas.
 Details here.